Safeguarding and Child Protection

 Includes a range of resources to help parents keep children safe when they’re using the internet, social networks, apps, games and more.

-From CEOP and Parent Zone, Parent Info is a website for parents covering all of the issues amplified by the internet.
+From CEOP and Parent Zone, Parent Info is a website for parents covering all the issues amplified by the internet.
 It is a free service which helps schools engage parents with expert safety advice, endorsed by the National Crime Agency’s CEOP command.
 This website provides expert information across a range of online harms.

 Offers a range of resources for families, to help them meet the challenges of the digital age, including parent guides on the latest digital trends and platforms.